exwm/yt_clipper/readme.md

 - Modified marker pair settings are accented orange while settings redundant with a global setting are accented red.
 - Reorder marker pairs using the input box in the title of the marker pair settings panel.
+- Navigate to the adjacent marker pair by number using the **◄ Prev** and **Next ►** buttons in the panel title.
+The buttons are greyed out at the first and last pair.
 - Edit pair crop or speed multiplier.
 - Edit `Title Prefix` that will be prepended to the `Title Suffix` and used in the webm name for the marker pair.